Teemu Selänne: Playing style

 Selänne's primary attribute is his skating speed.
 Nicknamed the "Finnish Flash", he uses his speed to evade opposition defenders.
 According to defenceman Nicklas Lidström, "He's one of those snipers that can put the puck on net because he finds openings and he knows where to be on the ice.
 Former teammate Jean-Sébastien Giguère added, "He's just a very elegant player.
 He's got a very nice stride to his skating, he plays with a lot of energy, a lot of enthusiasm ... with the skill he has, it just makes for a heck of a great player."

 An elite offensive player, Selänne is the highest scoring Finnish-born player in NHL history.
 He ended his career with 684 goals, 12th all-time in NHL history, and 1,457 points, 15th best.
 His 110 game-winning goals tied him with Brett Hull for fourth all-time.
-Selänne is one of eight players to score 70 or more goals in one season, and he is the most recent player to do.
+Selänne is one of eight players to score 70 or more goals in one season, and he is the most recent player to do so.
 He holds numerous records, including most goals, 76, and points, 132, by a rookie.
 Both totals are also single-season records for the Winnipeg Jets/Phoenix Coyotes franchise.
 The holder of most major franchise records for the Ducks, Selänne leads the team at 457 goals, 531 assists, 988 points and 966 games played.
 He also holds single season records with 52 goals and 109 points.
 Even before his playing career had ended, the Ducks announced that Selänne's number 8 would be the first number retired by the franchise.
 The team formally retired his number on January 11, 2015, prior to a game against the Jets.